File Archiving

 You can abort an on-going file archive operation for the open(), add(), extractAll(), getEntries(), getEntryByName(), and extract() methods.

-To abort the file archive operation, use the operation ID and the abort() method of the ArchiveManager interface (in mobile, wearable, and TV applications):
+To abort the file archive operation, use the operation ID and the abort() method of the ArchiveManager interface (in TV applications):

 function openSuccess(archive) {